by ProcureDeskLast Updated : Apr-21-2020

 Let us explain with the help of an example.

 Assume that you have quoted customer materials for $100,000.
-However, when you order the products, you are ordering many types of material – for example, concrete or steel or wood.
+However, when you order the products, you are ordering many types of material – for example, concrete steel or wood.

 So how do you make sure that the cost of the purchase orders doesn’t exceed the cost of materials you have quoted to the customer?